ferrighi/landing_page_creator/README.md

 - A Landing Page content type must be set up in the portal that is using this module.
 See below for the configuration of this content type.

 ## Configuration of the Landing Page content type

+# Content type

 A content type (CT) must be set up in the Drupal site.
 - the manchine name of the CT: landing_page

+- the fields of the content type must be as follow:

 |Machine name| type | widget |
 |---         |---   |---     |